 - a large lecture class - your first-year writing course usually has around 22 students, so you’ll get to know your classmates and instructor well.
 It may be one of the few classes your first two years where you have the opportunity for discussion and in-class group work, which is one of the many reasons why attendance and participation are so important.

 So what can you expect in your first-year writing course?

 To write … a lot!
 We believe that writers develop through practice, feedback, and reflection.
 You’ll be writing in various genres, sharing your work with peers, and reflecting on what writing strategies and processes work best for you.
 In essence, your first-year writing course will help you understand yourself as a writer and help you make connections between your past writing experiences and the kind of writing you will need to do in your future.

-What will you learn in UWRT?
+What will you learn in First-Year Writing?

-FIrst-year writing is just a stepping stone.
+First-Year Writing is just a stepping stone.
 The most important thing to keep in mind is that you are already a reader and writer with a lifetime of experience.
-Your first-year writing course will build on what you already know about yourself as a reader and a writer while introducing you to the conventions and expectations of college writing, acting as one of many “stepping stones” between high school and college.
+Your First-Year Writing course will build on what you already know about yourself as a reader and a writer while introducing you to the conventions and expectations of college writing, acting as one of many “stepping stones” between high school and college.
 You will continue to practice and hone your writing skill as you continue your higher education, but what you may not realize is how integral writing will be in your daily life after you graduate.
-Setting yourself up for success means digging in and getting as much out of your first-year writing experience as possible.
+Setting yourself up for success means digging in and getting as much out of your First-Year Writing experience as possible.